 How to Reach Kumarakom

-We offer complete travel and tour packages to the beautiful backwaters of Kumarakom that are inclusive of hotel booking, air booking services as well as cab and car hire services for the entire duration of your stay there.
-Our Kumarakom tour packages are irresistible and cost effective travel options that offer you the holiday of your lifetime!
+We offer complete Kumarakom Tour Packages to the beautiful backwaters of Kumarakom.
+It includes hotel booking, air booking services as well as cab and car hire services for the entire trip.
+Every package is irresistible and cost effective travel options that offer you the holiday of your lifetime!

 Important Travel Information

 Kumarakom is located on the Southern coast of India enjoys a well-balanced tropical climate.
 The local spring season emerges from August and coincides with the harvest festival of Onam.
-The lowest and highest temperatures recorded are 16.10 C and 37.80 C. There is always a cool, fresh breeze, which makes even the warmest weather readily agreeable.
+There is always a cool, fresh breeze, which makes even the warmest weather readily agreeable.
 The South West monsoon is from early June to early August.
 However, slight drizzles persist till early November.
 Average rainfall is 1100 mm per year.
 The peak tourist season is from November to March.

-Caper Travel India offers wide range of Kerala Tour Packages.
+Caper Travel India offers wide range of Enchanting Kerala Tour.
 For more details send us query.